How to Complain About an Estate Agent

 What Are the Main Responsibilities of an Estate Agent?

-An estate agent has many responsibilities when it comes to helping you sell your home.
+An estate agent works for the seller, not the buyer, and has many responsibilities when it comes to helping you sell your home.
 Some of the main responsibilities include:

 - Valuing your home